 AGENCY: Federal Motor Carrier Safety Administration (FMCSA), DOT.

 ACTION: Notice of final disposition.

-SUMMARY: FMCSA announces its decision to exempt twelve individuals from the vision requirement in the Federal Motor Carrier Safety Regulations (FMCSRs).
-The exemptions will enable these individuals to operate commercial motor vehicles (CMVs) in interstate commerce without meeting the prescribed vision requirement.
+SUMMARY: FMCSA announces its decision to exempt 14 individuals from the vision requirement in the Federal Motor Carrier Safety Regulations (FMCSRs).
+They are unable to meet the vision requirement in one eye for various reasons.
+The exemptions will enable these individuals to operate commercial motor vehicles (CMVs) in interstate commerce without meeting the prescribed vision requirement in one eye.
 The Agency has concluded that granting these exemptions will provide a level of safety that is equivalent to or greater than the level of safety maintained without the exemptions for these CMV drivers.

-DATES: The exemptions are effective February 22, 2012.
-The exemptions expire on February 21, 2014.
+DATES: The exemptions are effective December 20, 2012.
+The exemptions expire on December 20, 2014.

-FOR FURTHER INFORMATION CONTACT:

-Elaine M. Papp, Chief, Medical Programs Division, (202) 366-4001, fmcsamedical@dot.gov, FMCSA, Department of Transportation, 1200 New Jersey Avenue SE., Room W64- 224, Washington, DC 20590-0001.
+FOR FURTHER INFORMATION CONTACT: Elaine M. Papp, Chief, Medical Programs Division, (202)-366-4001, fmcsamedical@dot.gov, FMCSA, Department of Transportation, 1200 New Jersey Avenue., SE., Room W64- 224, Washington, DC 20590-0001.
 Office hours are from 8:30 a.m. to 5 p.m.
 Monday through Friday, except Federal holidays.